LeilaMoussa/problem-solving/README.md

 9- number_pad.py: Real interview question.
 Given a pad like those found on old cell phones, and given a sequence of digits presses, return all possible words that could have been typed.

 10- interleave.py: just interleave two strings.

+11- grep.py: simulate the grep command (search for a match of a string in a file and print the context of the matches, taking into account bounds and overlaps.)